surf the line

 Lake Geneva in autumn

-In autumn, the lake remains divided into 3 superimposed water layers: the epilimnion (warm), the metalimnion (warm), the hypolimnion (cold).
-The decrease of the air temperature and the shortening of the day length lead to a cooling of the epilimnion which mixes with the metalimnion.
+In autumn, the lake remains divided into 3 superimposed water layers: epilimnion (warm), metalimnion (lukewarm), hypolimnion (cold).
+As air temperature drops and daylight hours shorten, the epilimnion cools and mixes with the metalimnion.

-The summer development of the algae in suspension in the water has led to a decrease in the content of nutrients necessary for their development (mainly nitrogen and phosphorus) in the epilimnion.
-Since the metalimnion is richer in nutrients than the epilimnion, the fall cooling remobilizes nutrients to the surface, and this remobilization allows the algae to continue to grow.
-The more algae, the less transparent the surface water.
+The summer growth of algae in suspension in the water has led to a drop in the nutrient content of the epilimnion (mainly nitrogen and phosphorus).
+As the metalimnion is richer in nutrients than the epilimnion, autumn cooling remobilizes nutrients to the surface, enabling the algae to continue growing.
+The more algae there are, the less transparent surface water becomes.

-Algae are important to the functioning of the lake as they form the basis of the food chain.
-Most of them are not a problem, but some species are problematic: those that clog fishing nets, and toxic cyanobacteria.
+Algae are important to the functioning of the lake, forming the basis of the food chain.
+Most of them pose no problem, but some species are problematic: those that clog fishing nets, and toxic cyanobacteria.

 In autumn, the lake remains divided into 3 superimposed water layers.
-A surface layer almost homogeneous in temperature (epilimnion), underneath a layer where the temperature decreases rapidly when the depth increases (metalimnion), and deeper a layer relatively homogeneous in temperature and cold (hypolimnion).
-The decrease in air temperature and the shortening of the daylight hours lead to a cooling of the epilimnion which mixes with the metalimnion.
-Fall cooling is characterized by a thickening of the epilimnion to about 50 m depth.
+A surface layer that is almost homogeneous in temperature (epilimnion), below this a layer where temperature decreases rapidly as depth increases (metalimnion), and deeper down a layer that is relatively homogeneous in temperature and cold (hypolimnion).
+As air temperature drops and daylight hours shorten, the epilimnion cools and mixes with the metalimnion.
+Autumn cooling is characterized by a thickening of the epilimnion to a depth of around 50 m.

 Newsletter